My working hours are:

 Tuesday 08:00 – 20:00, Wednesday 08:00 – 18:00, Thursday 08:00 – 19:00

-At present all my counselling sessions are offered via the telephone or using the online video platform, Zoom.
+I am now offering in person counselling support at 198 Church Hove, or via walk and talk therapy either in the countryside or by the seaside.
+I am continuing also to offer online counselling using the Zoom video platform.
 I have undertaken extensive training to work online in order that my clients can feel safe and secure in their sessions with me.
 Working online can offer the flexibility that you need at this time and removes the concerns you might have about travel or accessibility.